atrauzzi/bash-docker-laravel/readme.md

 ## Meta

-This project is open source and I am highly interested in receiving suggestions and advice from the community.
+This project is open source, but also outdated.
+Be sure to check out http://github.com/atrauzzi/laravel-drydock!

 Docker Laravel is created and maintained by [Alexander Trauzzi](http://profiles.google.com/atrauzzi).